-- Commutative Property of Addition
+- Commutative property

-- Associative Property of Addition
+- Associative Property

 - Additive Identity Property

-- Distributive Property of Addition
+Commutative Property of Addition

 According to this property, when two numbers or integers are added, the sum remains the same even if we change the order of numbers/integers.
 This property is also applicable in the case of multiplication.
 It can be represented as;